JialuT/DATA-150---Jtao/Literature Review Outline.md

 Introducing what Environmental Impact Assessment (EIA) is and its importance.
 The limitation of the original EIA report of the Three Gorges Project (TGP).
-What are possible way forwards for the original EIA report of TGP in respect to the geospatial technology, especially in population displacement.
+What are the possible ways forwards for the original EIA report of TGP in respect to geospatial technology, especially in population displacement.
-The importance to discuss the population displacement.
+The importance of discussing the population displacement.

 #### Body 1 Difficulties are faced

 The process of EIA.
-Comparing with the developed countries, developing countries may exhibit several problems and difficulties in EIA process.
+Comparing with the developed countries, developing countries may exhibit several problems and difficulties in the EIA process.

 #### Body 2 Remote sensing and GIS in EIA

-Introducing what is remote sensing and GIS.
+Introducing what the remote sensing and GIS are.
 How applying these technologies can benefit and advantage the EIA process.

 #### Body 3 Three Gorges Project

 Difficulties and problems of the EIA process in TGP in China.
 Introducing the population displacement in the three gorges reservoir area and the reasons of additional displacements that the original EIA report didn’t predict.

 #### Body 4

-Focusing on a specific hazard or problem that leads to additional displacement, such as landslides, seismic hazard, or cropland changes.
+Focusing on a specific hazard or problem that leads to additional displacements, such as landslides, seismic hazards, or cropland changes.
-Discussing how geo-special data can benefit our understanding and maybe improvements of one of the difficulties above.
+Discussing how geospatial data can benefit our understanding and maybe improvements of one of the difficulties above.

 #### Conclusion

-The benefits of applying those technologies into EIA process.
+The benefits of applying those technologies into the EIA process.
-To better improve population displacement issue, it is needed to take other aspects into account, such as policy.

 #### Reference: